-- The Vapor Management Valve (purge solenoid) output circuit is checked for opens and shorts (P0443), a stuck closed VMV generates a P0455, a leaking or stuck open VMV generates a P1450. - The Fuel Tank Pressure Transducer input circuit is checked for out of range values (P0452 short, P0453 open).
+- The Vapor Management Valve (purge solenoid) output circuit is checked for opens and shorts (P0443), a stuck closed VMV generates a P0455, a leaking or stuck open VMV generates a P1450. - The Fuel Tank Pressure Transducer input circuit is checked for out of range values (P0452 short, P0453 open) as well as noisy readings (P0451 noisy).
 An open power input circuit or stuck check valve generates a P1450. - The Canister Vent Solenoid output circuit is checked for opens and shorts (P1451), a stuck closed CVS generates a P1450, a leaking or stuck open CVS generates a P0455. - The Fuel Level Input is checked for out of range values as well as rational readings to determine if it is stuck.
-(P0460)
+(P0460) The Fuel Level Input is checked for noisy readings (P0461)